cjekel/tindetheus/README.md

 facebook_token = YYYY
 model_dir = /models/20170512-110547
 ```
-The docker container includes a pre-trained facenet model (for more information read step 3 of [native setup](#native-setup)).
-You are welcome to experiment with other pre-trained facenet models.
+The docker container includes a pretrained facenet model (for more information read step 3 of [native setup](#native-setup)).
+You are welcome to experiment with other pretrained facenet models.

 2. Get the docker container.
 ```bash